rcandell/tesim/c/README.md

 * Boost C++ version 1.57 32 bits.
 Other versions may work, but this has not been tested.
 The 64 bit variant did not link using VS 2013 Express.

 ## Motivation
 The original TE plant was written in Fortran 77.
-Since that time, other implementations were developed under MATLAB/Simulink with the plant ported to C mex code using the f2c utility and the controller implemented in Simulink.
-This approach worked well for development of control design; however, this repository is intended to support research in cybersecurity and wireless in factories using hardware-in-the-loop (HIL) mechanisms.
+Since that time, other implementations were developed under MATLAB/Simulink with the plant ported to C MEX code using the f2c utility and the controller implemented in Simulink.
+This approach worked well for development of control design; however, this repository is intended to support research in cyber-security and wireless in factories using hardware-in-the-loop (HIL) mechanisms.
 As such, a more portable code base that does not rely on expensive or difficult to manage software tools is needed.
-C++ was chosen to accomodate portability and perfomance.
+C++ was chosen to accommodate portability and performance.

 ## Tasks